dansalmo/Project4/README.md

 ### Task 4 - Featured Speaker email task

-Added a task and SendFeaturedSpeakerEmailHandler() to send a Featured Speaker email when a speaker has more than two sessions.
-The email names the speaker in the subject line and lists all of the session names for the speaker.
+Added a task to check if a speaker is speaking in more than one conference and if so, add a featured speaker entry to the memcache.

 ## Products
 - [App Engine][1]